Learning with Multiple Correct Answers -- Regret Bounds under Different Feedback Models: Learning Setup

 \end{definition}

-We will also consider more general agnostic online multi-label learning.
-In this setting, we will define the \emph{regret} of an online algorithm under the three different feedback settings we consider.
+We will also consider the agnostic online multi-label learning.
+In this setting, we will define the \emph{regret} of an online algorithm after $T$ rounds under the three different feedback models we consider.

-\begin{definition} [Mistake-unknown Regret] Mistake-unknown regret of a learning algorithm $\cA: (\cX \times \cY)^* \rightarrow \Pi(\cY)^\cX$ with respect to a multi-label hypothesis class $\cH$ and length $T \in \bN$ is defined as
+\begin{definition} [Mistake-Unknown Regret] Mistake-unknown regret of a learning algorithm $\cA: (\cX \times \cY)^* \rightarrow \Pi(\cY)^\cX$ with respect to a multi-label hypothesis class $\cH$ and length $T \in \bN$ is defined as

 \end{definition}